 Place of origin: India, Bangladesh, Bengal.

 You are not a real foodie if you haven’t tried Luchi.
 It is a deep-fried flatbread with excellent crispiness.
-This is a masterpiece from Bengali cuisine that the Indians and other surrounding countries adore.
+This is a masterpiece from Bengali cuisine that people from India and other surrounding countries adore.

 Local people often pair Luchi with Aloor Dum (a potato-based curry) or Kosha Mangsho (a meat and vegetable curry in Bengal food culture).
 As the recipe doesn’t call for rice or rice flour, the dish is a traditional food in Ekadashi (the eleventh lunar day).